CITY OF SCOTTSDALE

-A Candidate Information Pamphlet will be mailed to all registered voter households approximately thirty days prior to each election.
-A Spanish version of the pamphlet will be available online (http://www.scottsdaleaz.gov/elections/espanol) and at the following Scottsdale locations beginning August 3, 2016, for the Primary Election and October 12, 2016, for the General Election:
+The Publicity/Candidate Information Pamphlet will be mailed to all registered voter households approximately thirty days prior to the August 30, 2016 Primary/Special Election.
+A Spanish version of the pamphlet will be available online (http://www.scottsdaleaz.gov/elections/espanol) and at the following Scottsdale locations beginning August 3, 2016:

 Scottsdale City Clerk’s Office, 3939 N. Drinkwater Boulevard, 480-312-2412